valist-io/valist/docs/fetching-and-installing-software.md

 ### Web

-To download a binary release artifact from the web-UI navigate to the target repository's profile page (https://app.valist.io/`<orgName>`/`<repoName>`), and then choose your desired release from the release list.
+To download a binary release artifact from the Web UI, navigate to the target repository's profile page (https://app.valist.io/`<orgName>`/`<repoName>`), and then choose your desired release from the release list.

 ![valist-release-page](img/valist-release-page.png){width="600px"}

 ### SDK

-Binary artifacts can be downloaded using the **Valist-SDK**  by filling in a web3 provider and running the following code:
+Binary artifacts can be downloaded using the Valist SDK by filling in a web3 provider and running the following code:

 ```javascript
 const Valist = require('@valist/sdk');